JoeyStanley/real/cv.md

 **Joey Stanley**.
 Fidelity, integrity, and sophistication: Edward Tufte’s principles of data visualization.
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 October 16, 2019.

 **Joey Stanley**.
 Brand Yourself: Boosting Your Online Presence.
 Workshop given at the University of Georgia.
 Athens, GA.
 September 20 and 26, 2019.

+**Joey Stanley** and Lisa Lipani.
+Automatic Formant Extraction (and other acoustic measures) in Praat.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+October 2, 2019.

+Lisa Lipani and **Joey Stanley**.
+Praat Scripting Basics: Loops, I/O, and TextGrids.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+September 18, 2019.

+**Joey Stanley** and Lisa Lipani.
+Praat Basics: Introduction to the software.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+September 11, 2019

 **Joey Stanley**.
 Generalize your aesthetics using custom themes in ggplot2.
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 September 4, 2019.